dhh1128/codecraft.co/lynn-bendixsen-listen.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Identify a team member who needs to be listened to more.
 Invest some time to learn from them or to be a sounding board.</span></em></p>

----

-Features are not chunks of code | Codecraft (2013-07-25 11:19:56)

-[…] proud when they execute quickly to contribute code for features.
-But let’s be a little more humble, patient, and team-oriented when we think about them.
-Let’s recognize their complexity.
-And […]

----

-Steve Jackson: Lead with Passion | Codecraft (2013-09-30 11:49:39)

-[…] (I often took Jackson up on this and he heard many ears-full of my gripes.)
-Once you have heard the issues and concerns, be sure to address them.
-Quite possibly, half of your time will be addressing team morale and […]

----

-Are We Smart Enough to Use Kind Words? | Codecraft (2015-10-06 16:36:00)

-[…] star”, if for no other reason than because the community has a longer lifespan.
-Humility and listening are worth keeping on our personal […]

----

-A grumble about buckets | Codecraft (2015-04-08 13:39:32)

-[…] who wrote the parental control features at Netflix thought three buckets was plenty.
-What could listening teach […]